Not everybody is able to go on short-term mission trips to immerse themselves in a cross-cultural experience. But that doesn't need to be a barrier!

-For sure, people from other cultures are going to continue to come to the West (even post-Brexit Britain) as migrants, refugees, foreign students, or skilled workers, and from the population at large they will most likely continue to get a poor reception.
+There is no doubt that people from other cultures are going to continue to come to the West as migrants, refugees, foreign students, or skilled workers, and from the population at large they will most likely continue to get a poor reception.
 But we can get involved!
 Nothing counteracts the general negativity like a friendly smile, a kind word and showing an interest.
 There may be some barriers of suspicion to overcome, but genuineness and persistence can usually win through.

 Here’s what I also know...